Linking Family Planning and Global Development

 Why does family planning matter to global development?

-Family planning improves not only the health but the overall well-being of women and families around the world.
-With the adoption of the Sustainable Development Goals, the extensive ripple effect of family planning’s benefits across the various goals remains clear.
+Family planning improves not only the health but also the overall well-being of women and families around the world.
+As countries work to achieve the Sustainable Development Goals by 2030, the extensive ripple effect of the benefits of family planning across sectors remains clear.

-Sustainable Development Goals (SDGs): These 17 goals, launched in 2015, will build on the Millennium Development Goals.
-The SDGs were developed by a global network of governments, donors, multilateral organizations, and other key stakeholders in order to guide and further the global development agenda.
+Sustainable Development Goals (SDGs): These 17 goals, launched in 2015, were developed by a global network of governments, donors, multilateral organizations, and other key stakeholders in order to guide and further the global development agenda.

-Family planning contributes directly to Target 3.7 and Target 5.6:
+Family planning contributes directly to Targets 3.7 and 5.6:

 - Target 3.7: By 2030, ensure universal access to sexual and reproductive health care services, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes.

 - Target 5.6: Ensure universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Programme of Action of the International Conference on Population and Development and the Beijing Platform for Action and the outcome documents of their review conferences.